-A. Central leadership positions are appointed by an open search process organized by the Chief Medical Officer or designee.
+- A. Central leadership positions are appointed by an open search process organized by the Chief Medical Officer or designee.
 The search committee is composed of clinical stakeholder leaders.
-The candidate selected must be approved by the Chief Medical Officer, Chief Executive Officer, and Vice Dean.
+The candidate selected must be approved by the Chief Medical Officer, Chief Executive Officer, and Vice Dean. - B. Service Leadership positions are appointed by the Chief of Service.